London Showcase Concerts

 Bartok Romanian Folk Dances

 Ysaÿe Solo Sonata No. 5 in G

 Lark Appalachian Fantasy

-To coincide with the UK/Europe release of Tessa Lark’s debut recital disc, Fantasy,on First Hand Records (25 October; following US release on 27 September), she appears at 22 Mansfield Street with pianist Amy Yang who also appears on the disc.
+To coincide with the UK/Europe release of Tessa Lark’s debut recital disc, Fantasy,on First Hand Records (released on 27 September: CD, digital and streaming), she appears at 22 Mansfield Street with pianist Amy Yang who also appears on the disc.
 Tessa’s own Appalachian Fantasy was conceived as a companion piece to Schubert’s late Fantasie, using one of Schubert’s songs he’d already incorporated into his work and giving it a little Appalachian twist, in honour of her own heritage.